google-research/arco-era5/README.md

 Researchers, see the [next section](#how-to-cite-this-work) for how to cite this work.

-Commercial users, please be sure to provide acknowledgement to the Copernicus Climate Change Service according the [Copernicus Licence](https://cds.climate.copernicus.eu/api/v2/terms/static/licence-to-use-copernicus-products.pdf) terms.
+Commercial users, please be sure to provide acknowledgement to the Copernicus Climate Change Service according to the [Copernicus Licence](https://cds.climate.copernicus.eu/api/v2/terms/static/licence-to-use-copernicus-products.pdf) terms.